Oluwamuyiwa01/Machine-Learning-Model-for-Predicting-the-Impact-of-Drug-Abuse-on-Students-Academic-Performance/README.md

 # Machine-Learning-Model-for-Predicting-the-Impact-of-Drug-Abuse-on-Students'-Academic-Performance
 A machine learning web app that predicts the impact of drug abuse on students' academic performance.
 I built it using Flask, HTML, CSS, and JavaScript, using a Random Forest model for accurate predictions.
 ## Overview.
 This project presents a machine learning-based predictive system designed to assess the impact of drug abuse on students’ academic performance.
-By analyzing a structured dataset comprising academic records (e.g., GPA, attendance), behavioral data, and substance use patterns, the model identifies at-risk students and predicts academic outcomes.
+By analyzing a structured dataset containing academic records (e.g., GPA, attendance), behavioral data, and substance use patterns, the model identifies at-risk students and predicts academic outcomes.
 It considers key factors such as alcohol and drug use, peer influence, family support, socioeconomic status, and reasons for substance use.
-The goal is to provide early warning insights for educators, counselors, and policymakers to support timely interventions and promote academic success.
+The goal is to provide early warning insights for educators, counselors, and policymakers to enable timely interventions and promote academic success.

 # Data Visualization.

 <img width="805" height="432" alt="image" src="https://github.com/user-attachments/assets/9e70731c-5124-48bb-8fda-b2d7b3ab8a7f" />